Help! My Child is Struggling with Reading

 "This is exactly what I was looking for in a spelling curriculum, but didn't even know it!
 My son dreaded phonics.
 I started questioning teaching him all these "rules" that don't even work most of the time in English.
 This breaks down all the possible sounds in the language, plus looks fun and inviting.
 Another winner!"

 We are here to help!
-If you would be more comfortable discussing your child’s needs more specifically, please reach out to us using this email form.
-We can together find the best resources that will benefit your child and we can discuss specific strategies that will best bring success to your child.
+If you would benefit from discussing your child’s needs more specifically, please reach out to us using this email form.
+Together we can find the best resources and strategies that will best bring success to your child.